Jamil-Alrubaye/biosignal-processing-matlab/README.md

 ## 🎯 Purpose

-The goal of this repository is to demonstrate practical applications of signal processing techniques in EEG analysis.
+The goal of this repository is to demonstrate practical applications of biosignal and EEG signal processing techniques using MATLAB.

 ---

 ## 👤 Author

-**Jamil Alrubaye**
+Jamil Alrubaye
 Master’s Student in Biomedical Engineering
 University of Oulu